nas5w/interview-guide/leetcode/README.md

 ## Hone your soft skills

-I've talked a lot of solving Leetcode problems, but in reality there's another piece of the Leetcode-style interview process that's comparably important: you should aim to leave the interviewer thinking, "wow, I'd love to work with that person."
+I've talked a lot about solving Leetcode problems, but in reality there's another piece of the Leetcode-style interview process that's comparably important: you should aim to leave the interviewer thinking, "wow, I'd love to work with that person."

 I (think) I have had success in this area by doing the following: